kazuyabr/ninety9cents/README.md

 TO DO
 =====
-Get the params require working in the auctions controller Refine and add to the About page
+Refine and add to the About page
 Change the auction Duration table column to Integer, then refactor the way that the end time is calculated

 TO ASK ABOUT
 ------------
 Is storing information in the session a bad idea?
 What are some other ways?
-Als need to know how to redirect to different places, e.g. login redirection for new auction when logged out
+See the way it has been done in the questions and answers.
+Also need to know how to redirect to different places, e.g. login redirection for new auction when logged out
-How to move model logic out fo controllers?
+How to move model logic out of controllers?

 QUESTIONS - GENERAL
 ===================